rajch/LBCC-book/chapter7.md

 If you try to mix types, such as using a string variable in a numeric expression, or trying to assign a number to a string variable, you will get a very accurate error message.

-## Using variables in Boolean expressions
+## Using variables in Boolean expressions - not yet
 Variables in boolean expressions are quite a challenge.
 Unlike numbers and strings, we cannot easily deal with them at the "factor" level.
 The Boolean "factor" is a condition, which in itself starts with an expression, which may start with a variable.
 We cannot, with any certainty, assume that the variable at that point _must_ be a boolean.

 So, boolean variables, like boolean expressions, require special treatment in **ParseExpression** itself.
 The good news is that this treatment may solve the pesky error that we encoutered whenever an expression _starts with a variable_.